What is it?

 Gum Disease or periodontal disease is the infection of the gum tissue surrounding your teeth.
 Without a trained eye it is hard to tell whether or not you even have gum disease because it is virtually pain free.
 A regular inspection called a perio chart is completed at your cleaning appointments to determine if gum disease is developing or has worsened.
 The hygienist will measure the depth of the pocket around your teeth at 6 points and record the measurements.

 If the plaque built up on the gum line is allowed to remain it hardens into tartar.
-Tartar is harder and much more resilient to remove and blocks the pockets from being properly cleaned without the use of special instruments.
-Once gum disease has set in normal brushing and flossing can not stop it from progressing because a normal tooth brush can not reach into the pockets that have formed to clean out the plaque and tarter.
-Routing special cleaning appointments become important to clean out these pockets before they increase in depth and the condition worsens.
+Tartar is harder and much more resilient to removal and blocks the pockets from being properly cleaned without the use of special instruments.
+Once gum disease has set in normal brushing and flossing can not stop it from progressing because a normal tooth brush does not reach into the pockets that have formed.
+Routine special cleaning appointments become important to clean out these pockets before they increase in depth and the condition worsens.

-- Gingivitis – Gingivitis is the early stage of gum disease and is recognized by bleeding and swollen gums that can be red and puffy or enflamed.
+Gingivitis – Gingivitis is the early stage of gum disease and is recognized by bleeding and swollen gums that can be red and puffy or inflamed.
 At this stage gum disease is preventable with normal brushing and flossing.